DevelopersChoice10/Registration-Form/README.md

-# Registration-Formng HTML,CSS and Java Script.
+# Registration-Form HTML,CSS and Java Script.
 Hello everyone, here is the code for a registration form using HTML,CSS and Java Script.